 If you have issues keeping all parts of your home at the same temperature, you might also consider an HVAC zoning system.
 This type of system separates the home into multiple zones each with its own thermostat.
 This allows you to independently control the temperature in each zone and can result in lower energy costs and much more effective heating and cooling.
 A zoned system is an especially good option if your home has multiple floors since it can overcome issues with the lower levels staying colder and the upper floors always being hotter.

 Professional HVAC Installations and Upgrades

 If you are considering making any upgrades to your HVAC system, the team at Black-Haak is ready to help.
 Our technicians can help guide you through the various options to determine what type of upgrades might make the most sense for your home.
 We can also help you decide which new furnace or AC is the best option.
 We carry a large selection of heating and cooling equipment from the top brands in the industry including geothermal HVAC systems.
-As a full-service HVAC, plumbing and electrical company, we have what it takes to maintain and repair all of your home’s most important systems.
+As a full-service AC company, plumbing company and electrical company serving the Appleton, Wisconsin area, we have what it takes to maintain and repair all of your home’s most important systems.
 We are located in Greenville and have been providing exceptional services to customers throughout the Fox Valley since 1956.
 To learn more about your options for upgrading your HVAC system, give the experts at Black-Haak a call today.